williamgilpin/howto/howto_sphinx.md

 		$ sphinx-quickstart

 3. The quickstart will walk you through the various options.
 I normally accept all the defaults, but I make sure to enable autodoc when asked about it.
-For version numbers, for code-in-progress I usually start with low decimals like 0.1, with version 1.0 coming later as a release candidate (ready for public consumption), and major releases with new features, refactoring, or backwards-incompatible changes reserved for whole numbers (2.0, 2.0, etc).
+Regarding version numbers, for code-in-progress I usually start with low decimals like 0.1, with version 1.0 coming later as a release candidate (ready for public consumption), and major releases with new features, refactoring, or backwards-incompatible changes reserved for whole numbers (2.0, 2.0, etc).

 4. Add the following lines to the `conf.py` file, in order to include an explicit local path to the "core" folder of your module or library